-Even the most avid animal lovers can quickly become aggravated by the armies of mosquitoes that arrive each summer.
-Not only are their bites itchy and painful, but through the act of biting, mosquitoes are able to transmit a number of infectious diseases to humans as well as our pets and livestock.
+Not only are mosquito bites itchy and painful, but mosquitoes can transmit several infectious diseases to humans as well as our pets and livestock.
 In fact, a single mosquito is capable of causing more harm to humans than any other organism on the planet!

 Mosquitoes lay their eggs on stagnant water, and a single mosquito can lay up to 300 eggs at a time.
 Just about any pool of water can quickly become a nursery for new mosquitoes, even an amount of water that would fit inside a bottle cap.

 Inspect your property on a regular basis for standing water.
 If your yard regularly has puddles after rainfall or after the sprinklers run, it’s important to consult a landscaping expert so that you can install an adequate drainage solution.